A team built with experience in early years and childcare; and specialists in training, research and consultancy

 James Hempsall OBE

-James was the National Support Director of the DfE Achieving Two Year Olds national support programme for the implementation of early learning for least advantaged two-year-olds (2012-2016), and in addition to being Director of Hempsall’s is currently:
+James was the National Support Director for the DfE Achieving Two Year Olds, the national support programme for the implementation of early learning for least advantaged two-year-olds (2012-2016).
+After which he became the National Programme Director for Childcare Works, the DfE national support programme for the implementation of 30 hours childcare (2016-2020).
+Both programmes were delivered in partnership with Mott MacDonald.

 Our Training Manager, Kate Haythornthwaite is a former childminder with a strong track record in adult education and joined Hempsall’s in 2006.
 Kate holds a Cert Ed and project leads our extensive training programme of CPD training, delivering approximately 100s of events each year.
 Leading a team of around 15 trainers Kate is responsible for learning outcomes, quality and our safeguarding and child protection work.